Nexmo/nexmo-developer/_tabbed/getting-started/make-phone-call/ios.md

 ### Call Handler

-Note the use of `NXMCallHandlerServer` as the `callHandler` in the `client`'s `call:` method above; this specifies that the logic of the call is defined by the server - a requirement for outbound PSTN calls.
+Note the use of `NXMCallHandler.server` as the `callHandler` in the `client`'s `call:` method above; this specifies that the logic of the call is defined by the server - a requirement for outbound PSTN calls.

- The other `callHandler` is `NXMCallHandlerInApp`, useful for making simple calls as shown in [this tutorial](/tutorials/client-sdk-ios-in-app-calling).
+ The other `callHandler` is `NXMCallHandler.inApp`, useful for making simple calls as shown in [this tutorial](/tutorials/client-sdk-ios-in-app-calling).

 ```tabbed_content
 source: '_tutorials_tabbed_content/client-sdk/get-started/in-app-voice/outbound-pstn-ios/call-type'
 ```

 ## Call Delegate

+Note that, when a call is placed successfully, we're setting `self` as the delegate for it.

 ```tabbed_content
 source: '_tutorials_tabbed_content/client-sdk/get-started/in-app-voice/outbound-pstn-ios/call-delegate'